Can you reuse canning lids?

 So many people ask about reusing canning lids.
 It makes sense to wonder about reusing canning lids.
 After all, disposable lids are an annual expense and they’re wasteful.
 The good news is that you can reuse canning lids and there are actually two ways to do it.

 The first way is to save disposable, single-use lids, thoroughly wash and sanitize them and use them (with a standard band) to cover canning jars.
-You cannot, unfortunately, use them in the canner more than once.
+You cannot, unfortunately, use them in the canner more than once because they may not seal.
 But they are still very useful for storing things in jars that don’t need to be water bath or pressure canned.

 I specifically use spent canning lids for storing refrigerator pickles, herb butters and herb salts and dry goods like beans.
 Any time I need to store something in a closed canning jar, I use an old lid.